 Sometimes the most uncomfortable situations are the ones that we learn and grow from the most.

-It’s when we venture out of our comfort zones that we are often forced to learn new skills.
-And when we push through our fears we usually come out stronger on the other end.
+When we venture out of our comfort zones, we’re often forced to learn new skills.
+Pushing through our fears helps us come out stronger on the other end.

-I was reminded of this when I agreed to do a video interview with Dr. Misty Funk about my book, Uppward: A Self-Care System for Purposeful Living (Amazon Associate Link).
-(Click here to listen to the interview on YouTube.)
+I was reminded of this recently when I agreed to do a video interview with Dr. Misty Funk about my book, Uppward: A Self-Care System for Purposeful Living.
+(Click here to listen to our interview on YouTube.)

-This type of interview was a “first” for me.
-I’m not used to being on camera–not by a long stretch.
+This kind of interview format was a “first” for me.
+I’m not exactly comfortable in front of the camera.
 Even so, I was a little surprised at how critical I was of myself as I watched back the recording.
 I couldn’t help myself.
-I cringed at some of my facial expressions.
-I was embarrassed that I stumbled over my words at times.
-And I wished the sound quality was better (even though I did spend quite a bit of time adjusting my microphone settings beforehand).
+I cringed at some of my facial expressions, I was embarrassed that I stumbled over my words at times, and I wished the sound quality was better (even after I spent time adjusting my microphone settings beforehand).

 But the worst part was, toward the end of the interview I totally plugged the wrong website!
 My own website!
-Instead of saying “LivingUpp.com,” I said “Uppward.com.”
-True, I could probably use the excuse that it’s the title of my book and it was simply stuck in my head.
-But still.
+Instead of saying LivingUpp.com, I said Uppward.com, which is the name of my book.
+Doh!
 Really?!?!

 Over the past few years, I’ve learned to accept and embrace my imperfections.
-(If I’m being honest, I’m still learning this actually.)
-I’ve learned to laugh at myself in order to keep moving forward–even after some of the silliest blunders.
-After all, what more can we really do?
+(If I’m being honest here, I’m still learning this.)
+I’ve learned to laugh at myself to keep moving forward, even after silly blunders like this one.

 Leaning into discomfort isn’t necessarily easy, but it certainly reminds us that we’re alive.